Columbus Sex Crimes Attorneys

 Sexual battery and gross sexual imposition: refers to other sexual conduct with someone that is not a spouse.
 It includes the same circumstances as with rape, but applies a teacher, coach, or other school administrator sexually assaulting a student.
 Mental health professionals and church clerics that engage in this type of activity also fall under this category of offenders.
 (ORC 2907.03)

-Unlawful sexual conduct with a minor: involves an offender that is 18 years of age or older engaging in sexual conduct with a victim that is between 13 and 16 years old.
+Unlawful sexual conduct with a minor: child molestation laws involve an offender that is 18 years of age or older engaging in sexual conduct with a victim that is between 13 and 16 years old.
 The victim must not be a spouse and the offender must know that the victim is a minor, or be considered reckless in not having this knowledge.
 (ORC 2907.04)

 Prostitution: involves engaging in sexual activity for money.
 It also includes a person compelling another to do so, or soliciting or requesting these services from someone.
 (ORC 2907.21)